 In the dining room, coral draperies in another ikat pattern embellished with a braided aqua trim lend freshness to the antique Italian birdcage table and chairs.
 Here, quieter details include grass cloth walls and light blue piping on slipcovers.

 The living room features a pale blue tufted ottoman and armchairs upholstered in caramel mohair velvet on a creamy-gold wool rug.
-Opposite the main seating area, Emily situated a pair of custom benches covered in blue-and-white striped linen on each side of an antique commode.
+Opposite the main seating area, Emily situated a pair of custom benches covered in blue-and-white striped linen on each side of an antique chest.
 The simple form of the celadon green lamps contrasts nicely with the intricate design of the Chinese Chippendale carved mirror.

 The greatest departure from the home’s vibrant palette is the main bedroom.
 Here, brighter blues and corals fade to muted Windsor blues and champagne pastels for a serene setting.
 The custom canopied bed covered in monogrammed linens is a dreamy oasis overlooking the front lawn.
 Custom mahogany bedside chests replicate antiques.